 On Tuesday evening, nearly 100 students in black Corona del Mar (CdM) sweatshirts filled the front rows of the Newport Beach City Council meeting to counter new parking restrictions on the campus perimeter.
-Representatives from Youth and Government, and Speech and Debate took to the podium to express the negative effects of the parking restrictions on the student body.
+Representatives from the Youth and Government program and Speech and Debate team took to the podium to express the negative effects of the parking restrictions on the student body.

 These restrictions were proposed by members of the Eastbluff community at an August city council meeting and passed unanimously, without input from CdM parents or students.

 The limitations placed a significant amount of stress on sophomores and juniors who were waking up an hour to two hours earlier than usual to fight for just 55 non-senior parking spots.
 Hundreds of students resorted to parking off campus and were left with over a mile walk to their first period class.